 - Collaboration: Working in a collective partnership with clear two-way dialogue that builds relationships among home, school and the community.

-- fifteen elementary schools,
+- sixteen elementary schools,

 - five middle schools,